slogga-dev/Habbo-Scanner/CONFIGURATION_GUIDE.md

 ## Setting Up ⚙️

-1. Navigate in the `database_structure` folder and import every sql file to your dao.
+1. Navigate in the `database_structure` folder and import every sql file to your database.
-2. Populate the `items_timeline` and `items.sql` tables in your MySQL dao.
+2. Populate the `items_timeline` and `items.sql` tables in your MySQL database.

    - The `items_timeline` table is mandatory for dating furni with the timeline.
 It has the following structure:
      - `date`: The date associated with the furni.